-- 1. Council of Independent Colleges (XPCIC) - 2.
-Council for Christian Colleges and Universities (XPCCCU)
+- 1. Council of Independent Colleges - 2.
+Council for Christian Colleges and Universities - 3.
+Catholic College Cooperative Tuition Exchange

-- 3. Catholic College Cooperative Tuition Exchange (XPCCCTE) - 4.
-Association of Jesuit Colleges and Universities (XPAJCU) - 5.
-Evangelical Lutheran Churches in America (XPELCA) - 6.
-Associated Colleges of the South (XPACS) - 7.
-Great Lakes Colleges Association (XPGLCA) - 8.
-Associated Colleges of the Midwest (XPACM) - 9.
-Association of Presbyterian Colleges and Universities (XPAPCU) - 10.
-Associated Colleges of the Twin Cities (XPACTC) - 11.
-International Association of Baptist Colleges & Universities (XPIABCU)
+- 4. Association of Jesuit Colleges and Universities - 5.
+Evangelical Lutheran Churches in America - 6.
+Associated Colleges of the South - 7.
+Great Lakes Colleges Association - 8.
+Associated Colleges of the Midwest - 9.
+Association of Presbyterian Colleges and Universities - 10.
+Associated Colleges of the Twin Cities - 11.
+International Association of Baptist Colleges & Universities

-If your School participates in an exchange program not listed above, please provide information to Janet (ihanson@tuitionexchange.org) for consideration.
+If your School participates in an exchange program not listed above, please send the

+AVP of Membership Services information for consideration.